-Securities Offered 52,254,130 shares of our common stock offered by selling stockholders Use of Proceeds We will not receive any proceeds from the sale of shares by the selling stockholders.
-To the extent that the warrants are exercised by the selling stockholder for cash, rather than by cashless exercise, we will receive proceeds constituting the exercise price of such warrants.
+Securities Offered 52,254,130 shares of our common stock offered by selling stockholders exercised by the selling stockholder for cash, rather than by cashless exercise, we will receive proceeds constituting the exercise price of such warrants.
 Any such proceeds received by us through warrant exercises will be used for working capital.